Fargesia murielae: Habitat

 Fargesia murielae has been known to grow in regions of various climates that range from dry mountainsides to jungles, but in general prefers moderately fertile soil which is moist but well-drained and well aerated.
 It also favors a slightly acidic environment where it is best fit.
 This species is most common in southeast Asia, China, and Japan.
 Bamboo in the Orient is harvested for food, paper and timber.
 In Europe and the United States, it is grown as an ornamental.

 Growth types

 There are two basic types of bamboo; clumping (non-invasive) and running.
 Individual bamboo canes are called culms or stems.
 The clump type, in which category Fargesia murielae falls, grows in large clumps and is relatively slow in spreading.
 The root system of a single clump can be rather extensive and quite competitive with surrounding plants.
 Running types of bamboo, however, are very invasive and very competitive with other plants.
-They can take over large areas, some varieties spreading more than 100 feet from the mother plant in an incredibly short amount of time.
+They can take over large areas, some varieties spreading more than 100 feet from the mother plant in only a few years.
 Unlike the running types, the clump types are not very invasive allowing them for a place in the home landscape.
 Because they are non-invasive, fargesias can be used as specimens, screening, or the low dwarf types as ground-cover.
 They are specially attractive when planted next to a pond or a stream.